mattermost/docs/source/administration/config-settings.rst

 Require Plugin Signature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: Require valid plugin signatures before starting managed or unmanaged plugins.
-Prepackaged plugins are not subject to plugin signature verification.
+Pre-packaged plugins are not subject to plugin signature verification.
 Plugins installed through the Plugin Marketplace are always subject to plugin signature verification at the time of download.

 **False**: Do not require valid plugin signatures before starting managed or unmanaged plugins.
 Pre-packaged plugins are not subject to plugin signature verification.
 Plugins installed through the Plugin Marketplace are always subject to plugin signature verification at the time of download.